 Fermín Martínez was born in Portland, Oregon, but raised in Beaverton, Oregon.
 He enjoys staying active whenever he can by jogging, playing tennis or badminton.
 He likes to sing as much as he can and is always up for an adventure.
-Fermín has a pet rabbit who he cares about and likes Fall term because that is the time the leaves turn to beautiful colors.
+Fermín has a pet he has had for seven years that he cares about.
 Fermín hopes to earn his bachelor’s degree in Marketing and travel the world, specifically in South America and Spain.
-He regularly visits his famiyl in México during the Summer.
+He regularly visits his family in México during the summer.

 Fiona is a senior studying Marketing with a minor in Biology and an intended option in International Business.
 She was born in Toronto, Canada and grew up in Salem, OR.
 Her hobbies include traveling, snowboarding, piano, fashion, photography and social media.
 In the future, she hopes to find a career in fashion event marketing.
 On campus, she is part of the Alpha Kappa Psi Business Fraternity as VP Administration.
 During the school year she loves to stay active by going to the gym, longboarding, hiking or her favorite sport, shopping.

 Welcome to the official website for the ASOSU Office of Advocacy.